 When you have a family member or friend who is recovering from an addiction, you might not know exactly what to say to them as they approach a sobriety milestone.
 It doesn’t matter whether it’s been one year or ten since they have been sober.
 It’s important to acknowledge their accomplishment and encourage them to continue on their journey.
-If you want to know how to congratulate someone on sobriety in a manner that’s comfortable for both of you, keep reading.
+If you want to know how to congratulate someone on their sobriety anniversary in a manner that’s comfortable for both of you, keep reading.

 Express Pride & Support